chipsalliance/chips-alliance-website/content/getting-started.md

 ### The Governing Board

-The CHIPS Alliance is managed by a Governing Board, comprised of member representatives, the TSC chair, and the Marketing Committee chair.
+The CHIPS Alliance is managed by a Governing Board, comprised of member representatives, the TAC chair, and the Marketing Committee chair.

-Although the Governing Board delegates day-to-day technical governance to the TSC, it is responsible for setting the high-level policies which govern our projects.
-For example, the Governing Board works in close coordination with the Legal Committee to manage the [Participation Agreement](https://chipsalliance.org/join) and the [Technical Charter](https://technical-charter.chipsalliance.org) (including the [IP Policy](https://technical-charter.chipsalliance.org/#7.-intellectual-property-policy)).
+Although the Governing Board delegates day-to-day technical governance to the TAC, it is responsible for setting the high-level policies which govern our projects.
+For example, the Governing Board works in close coordination with the Legal Committee to manage the [Participation Agreement](https://chipsalliance.org/join) and the [Charter](https://participation-agreement.chipsalliance.org/).

 In addition, the Governing Board is responsible for managing the organization's budget.